George Washington Carver

 In the United States of America, the month of February is Black History Month.
 It is a time to remember the achievements that men and women of color made throughout the history of this country.
 From a time of slavery to a time of freedom that did not really feel all that free, to a movement that would change the nation forever, men and women of color have played key roles in making a better quality of life for all mankind.

-Near the end of the Civil War, a child, the last of many, was born to Mary and Giles, slaves to Moses and Susan Carver in Diamond, Missouri.
+Near the end of the Civil War, a child, the last of many, was born to Mary and Giles.
+Mary and Giles were slaves to Moses and Susan Carver in Diamond, Missouri.
 The date of birth for the child is unknown.
 The child was named George Washington and given no surname, as his father was killed before his birth.
 About one week after his birth, George was kidnapped, along with his sister and mother, and sold in Kentucky.
 Moses was able to retrieve George and bring him back to Missouri.
-In 1865, about one year after George was born, the Civil War ended and slaves were freed.
+About one year after George was born, the Civil War ended and slaves were freed.
 Moses and Susan chose to keep George and to educate him.
-Since no school nearby would accept clack children, George adopted their surname and went on to become known to history as George Washington Carver.
+Since no school nearby would accept clack children, George adopted their surname and became known to history as George Washington Carver.

 George eventually received his high school diploma from Minneapolis High School in Minneapolis, Kansas.
 After graduating high school, George applied and was accepted into Highland College, only to be denied admittance because of his race.
-George then homesteaded a claim, and began conducting biological experiments and compiled a geological collection.
-He began taking classes at a local college, where his drawings caught the attention of a professor who recommended he take botany classes.
-George enrolled and became the first black student at Simpson College, where he earned a Bachelor of Science degree.
-He then went on the received his master’s degree at Iowa State Agricultural College.
+George then homesteaded a claim, began conducting biological experiments, and compiled a geological collection.
+He began taking classes at a local college.
+While there, his drawings caught the attention of a professor who recommended he take botany classes.
+George enrolled and became the first black student at Simpson College.
+He earned a Bachelor of Science degree from there.
+He then went on to receive his master’s degree at Iowa State Agricultural College.

 George also credits God for his scientific discoveries and his intellect, which is the leading reason he decided against filing patents for many of his inventions.
-George believes that all of his inventions were divinely inspired and nor from his own mind.
+He believed that all of his inventions were divinely inspired and not from his own mind.
 George explained, “I never have to grope for methods: the method is revealed at the moment I am inspired to create something new.”

 George was with the Tuskegee Institute in Tuskegee, Alabama for 47 years, teaching and mentoring students.
 His influence went far beyond that.
-He revolutionized the way the South farmed, he was a missionary for God in all aspects of his life, and in a time when blacks were looked down upon, he demonstrated that it was possible to make a different in the world.
+He revolutionized the way the South farmed.
+He was a missionary for God in all aspects of his life.
+And in a time when blacks were looked down upon, he demonstrated that it was possible to make a difference in the world.
 In 1939, George received the Roosevelt Medal inscribed with the words “For distinguished service in the field of science, to a scientist humbly seeking the guidance of God and a liberator of men of the white race, as well as the black.”

 George Washington Carver died January 5, 1943, at the age of 78 or 79.
 Written on his grave was “He could have added fortune to fame, but caring for neither, he found happiness and honor in being helpful to the world.”

-George left behind a legacy that helped shape modern day farming and numerous inventions still used today.
-But his greatest legacy was not his inventions or the awards for which he is remembered, but rather his unwavering, indisputable faith in Christ.
+George left behind a legacy that helped shape modern-day farming and numerous inventions still used today.
+But his greatest legacy was not his inventions or the awards for which he is remembered.
+His greatest legacy was his unwavering, indisputable faith in Christ.